 Published 18/08/2020 | Last Updated 27/10/2020 | Reading Time minutes

 Many Voices, One Nation is a touring exhibition curated by Ffotogallery and the Senedd.

-Commissioned by the Senedd, the exhibition forms part of the programme of events and activities to mark the first 20 years of devolution in Wales.
+Commissioned by the Senedd, the exhibition formed part of the programme of events and activities to mark the first 20 years of devolution in Wales.

-During the GWLAD festival Ffotogallery held a great Q&A with some of the artists whose featured in our #ManyVoicesOneNation exhibition:
+During the GWLAD festival Ffotogallery held a Q&A with some of the artists whose work featured in the exhibition:

 The 1956 Hungarian Uprising saw 20,000 migrants enter the UK, fleeing hostile conditions after the revolution was crushed by Soviet forces.
 Many came to Wales, and 96 were to call Pontypridd their new home, one being Luce's grandfather.
 Nearly 65 years later, a new wave of Eritrean refugees are fleeing violence from an oppressive regime, circumstances similarly out of their control.
 Many have again been welcomed by Wales.
 Through the process of taking photographs, collating archival footage, and recording interviews, the artists present a narrative that reflects the experiences of Hungarian migrants in Wales; a tale of warmth, assimilation and hard work.
 Alongside this they have photographed the newly formed Eritrean communities, who are now hoping for the same.
 The project promotes the welcoming nature of Wales, celebrates the diversity of Welsh people, and shares the hopes and aspirations of the future families of Wales.